RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Introduction

 Recently, RGBT salient object detection has become attractive.
 The first work of RGBT salient object detection~\cite{Wang0MZTL18} proposes a multi-task manifold ranking algorithm for RGBT image saliency detection, and creates an unified RGBT dataset called VT821.
-In addition, VT821 has several limitations: (1) RGB and thermal imaging parameters are completely different, so there might be some alignment errors; (2) Aligning images of two modalities will bring the black background (that is actually the noise) to images; (3) Most of scenarios are very simple, so this dataset is not so challenging.
+In addition, VT821 has several limitations: (1) RGB and thermal imaging parameters are completely different, and there might thus be some alignment errors; (2) The operators for modalities alignment will introduce the black background in image boundaries; (3) Most of these scenarios are very simple, and thus it is not so challenging.
 The second important work of RGBT image saliency detection~\cite{abs-1905-06741} contributes a more challenging dataset named VT1000 and proposes a novel collaborative graph learning algorithm.
-Compared with VT821, VT1000 dataset has its advantages but also has several limitations: (1) As RGB and thermal infrared imaging have different sighting distances, thermal infrared image and visible light image look different and need to be aligned, as shown as the left image pair in Fig.~\ref{camera}; (2) The RGB image and thermal infrared image are still not automatically aligned, inevitably introducing errors in the process of manually aligning them; (3) Although VT1000 is larger than VT821, the complexity and diversity of the scenes have not been greatly improved.
+Compared with VT821, VT1000 has its advantages but also have several limitations: (1) As RGB and thermal infrared imaging have different sighting distances, thermal infrared image and visible light image look different and need to be aligned, as shown as the left image pair in Fig.~\ref{camera}; (2) RGB image and thermal infrared image are still not automatically aligned, inevitably introducing errors in the process of manually aligning them; (3) Although VT1000 is larger than VT821, the complexity and diversity of the scenes have not been greatly improved.
 In this paper, we construct a more comprehensive benchmark for RGBT salient object detection based on the demands of large-scale, good resolution, high diversity and low bias.
 First, existing RGBT datasets are not enough to train a good deep network, thus we collect 5000 pairs of RGB and thermal images in different environments, in which each pair of RGBT images is automatically aligned.
 Second, as most of the backgrounds or scenes are simple in existing datasets, our dataset considers different sizes, categories, surroundings, imaging quantities and spatial locations of salient objects, and we also give a statistical analysis to show the diversity of objects.
 To analyze the sensitivity of different methods for various challenges, we annotate 11 different challenges in the consideration of above factors.
 Finally, we annotate not only attributes of challenges but also imaging quality of objects in the dataset.
 The annotations of imaging quality of objects provide the labels for weakly supervised RGBT salient object detection in the future researches.